DESK / VANGUARD PLATFORM

 VOO is 0.03 percent versus VFIAX 0.04 percent per the published prospectuses.
 The 1 basis-point gap reflects different operational cost structures across the two share classes.
 Both share the same underlying portfolio.
 The cost difference is negligible for most retail investors over a multi-decade hold.

-Q06What is the cheapest Vanguard fund?
+Q06What is the cheapest fund in the lineup?

 Among broad-market index funds, VTI (US total market) and VOO (S&P 500) at 0.03 percent are the cheapest equity ETFs.
 The Admiral mutual fund counterparts run 0.04 percent.
 For bonds, BND at 0.03 percent.
-Across the full Vanguard lineup, the institutional share classes (used in 401(k) plans and 529 plans) can run lower (0.02 to 0.03 percent on the same underlying portfolios) but are not available for direct retail purchase.
+Across the full lineup, the institutional share classes (used in 401(k) plans and 529 plans) can run lower (0.02 to 0.03 percent on the same underlying portfolios) but are not available for direct retail purchase.

 DISCLOSURES / READ BEFORE ACTING